 GLOSSARY

 The ambient temperature is described in DIN EN 60204-1.
-It describes the temperature in electronics that guarantees optimum operation of electronic components or systems.
-If the ambient temperature is not maintained, components and systems can have low efficiency and the service life of the products can be reduced.
-In addition, failure to comply with the ambient temperature for electronic devices may result in the risk of destruction, i.e. complete failure of the respective component or machine.
-A standard transformer runs in an ambient temperature of 40°C. Exceptions are possible.
+It describes the temperature in the electronics that guarantees optimum operation of electronic components or systems.
+If the ambient temperature is not maintained, components and systems may become less efficient and the service life of the products may be reduced.
+In addition, if the ambient temperature for electronic devices is not maintained, there is a risk of destruction, i.e. complete failure of the respective components or machine.

-The rated ambient temperature is the highest temperature at which the transformer can be operated continuously under specified operating conditions.
+The rated ambient temperature is the highest temperature at which the transformer can be operated continuously under the intended operating conditions.
 Unless otherwise agreed, the transformers are designed for a maximum ambient temperature of 40°C.

 The transformers must be installed in such a way that the necessary cooling is ensured.
-This must be observed especially in enclosures with a high degree of protection.
-Transformers with cooling channels must be installed so that the channels run vertically.
-Deviating from 40°C ambient temperature, the rated power must be reduced for higher temperatures according to the following table.
+This is particularly important in enclosures with a high degree of protection.
+Transformers with cooling channels must be installed in such a way that the channels run vertically.
+Deviating from an ambient temperature of 40°C, the rated power must be reduced for higher temperatures in accordance with the following table.

 Ambient temperature 45°C 50°C 55°C 60°C